Queeenest147/SQL_Projects/flight_delay_and_cancellation_analysis/data/raw/METADATA.md

 - Are there monthly or seasonal patterns in flight delays?

 ### Weather & Operational Impact
-- How does weather influence flight delays?
+- How does the weather influence flight delays?
-- To what extent do late arrivals of previous aircraft (`late_aircraft_delay`) affect subsequent flights?
+- To what extent do late arrivals of previous aircraft (`late_aircraft_delay_minutes`) affect subsequent flights?